Accelerated Gradient-free Neural Network Training by Multi-convex Alternating Optimization: Conclusion

 \section{Conclusion}

-Even though stochastic gradient descent (SGD) is a popular method to train deep neural networks, alternating minimization methods have attracted increasing attention from a great deal of researchers recently as they have several advantages including solid theoretical guarantees and avoiding gradient vanishing problems.
-In this paper, we propose a novel formulation of the original deep neural network problem and a novel Deep Learning Alternating Minimization (DLAM) algorithm.
+In this paper, we propose a novel formulation of the original neural network problem and a novel monotonous Deep Learning Alternating Minimization (mDLAM) algorithm.
 Specifically, the nonlinear constraint is projected into a convex set so that all subproblems are solvable.
-At the same time, the quadratic approximation technique and the backtracking algorithm are applied to boost up scalability.
-Furthermore, several mild assumptions are established to prove the global convergence of our DLAM algorithm.
-Experiments on real-world datasets demonstrate the convergence, effectiveness, and efficiency of our DLAM algorithm.
+The Nesterov acceleration technique is applied to boost the convergence of the proposed mDLAM algorithm.
+Furthermore, a mild assumption is established to prove the convergence of our mDLAM algorithm.
+Our mDLAM algorithm can achieve a linear convergence rate, which is theoretically better than existing alternating minimization methods.
+The effectiveness of the proposed mDLAM algorithm is demonstrated via the outstanding performance on four benchmark datasets compared with state-of-the-art optimizers.